Scarabaeus1031/NEXAH/NAVIGATOR/overview/README.md

 # NEXAH Framework — Architecture Overview

-This directory contains the **architectural overview of the NEXAH framework**.
+This directory provides the **architectural overview of the NEXAH framework**.

-It provides a structured entry point for understanding the system architecture, development status, capabilities, and engine design.
+It serves as a structured entry point for understanding the system architecture, development status, capabilities, and engine design.

 The NEXAH framework is a structural navigation system for **complex dynamic environments**.

 ---

+# Architecture Overview

-# NEXAH System Stack
+## NEXAH System Stack

 ![NEXAH System Stack](./visuals/Systemstack_Architecture_Overview.png)